 There have never been more choices available to Year 12 graduates, including university, TAFE, traineeships and work.

 The VCE is a world-class qualification, recognised throughout Australia and around the world for entry to university.
-You can include VET in your VCE.
+You can include Vocational Education and Training in Schools (VETiS) in your VCE.

 The VCAL is a hands-on option that helps you develop knowledge and skills in preparation for apprenticeships, traineeships and employment, as well as further education and training.
 It gives you practical work-related experience, along with proficiency in literacy and numeracy, and opportunities to develop leadership, teamwork and other vital capabilities for work and later life.
 You can include VCE studies in your VCAL.

-I encourage you to read the stories in this booklet from students who have completed the VCE, VCAL, VET and school-based apprenticeships and traineeships.
-They have experienced the challenges and triumphs of the senior secondary years and they have great advice that can help you to decide what you want to study.
+I encourage you to read the stories in this booklet from students who have completed VCE, VCAL, VET and school-based apprenticeships and traineeships.
+They have faced the challenges and enjoyed the triumphs of the senior secondary years, and they’ve provided great advice that will help you to decide what you want to study.
+The range and variety of their chosen pathways shows what is possible through the flexible learning opportunities available to Victorian students.

 The Hon.
 James Merlino MP